lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * _Community Service (for young service missionaries):_ JustServe.org (where it is available) and approved community charitable organizations, such as food banks, shelters, and community centers

-  * _Family History:_ FamilySearch indexing, worldwide FamilySearch support, FamilySearch center assistance, and family history image processing
+  * _Family History:_ FamilySearch community support; FamilySearch records preservation (such as indexing, reviewing, and imaging); FamilySearch center support (young service missionaries only at stake-level centers)

   * _Member and Leader Support:_ Supporting wards and stakes in helping accomplish God’s work of salvation and exaltation, as directed by Area Presidencies

   * _Seminaries and Institutes:_ Office work, recruiting and enrollment, social media, and events support

-  * _Temples:_ Ordinance workers _(for young service missionaries),_ laundry, housekeeping, office, interior maintenance, and grounds
+  * _Temples:_ Temple workers whose responsibilities may include laundry, housekeeping, office, interior maintenance, or groundskeeping

   * _Welfare:_ Bishops’ storehouses, production facilities, farms, Deseret Industries, and employment centers

-  * _Church Headquarters (for those living in the Salt Lake City area):_ Welfare Square, Church History Museum, and the FamilySearch Library
+  * _BYU–Pathway Worldwide:_ Facilitate student gatherings, increase local awareness about BYU–Pathway, and minister to students.

+  * _Church Departments_ (in-person or virtual, depending on the operation and the missionary’s location): Welfare and Self-Reliance Services, Church History, and Family History

 24.7.2

 ### Housing and Transportation

-Service missionaries live in their own home or with another family member approved by the Service Mission Office.
+Service missionaries live in their own home or with another family member approved by the Missionary Department.
 They provide or arrange for their own transportation to their place of service if needed.

+Young service missionaries should not spend the night or live in teaching missionaries’ housing.

 24.7.3

 ### Training and Supervision

 Service missionaries are trained and supervised at the place where they serve.
-They may also be trained and supervised by the service mission leader.
-They receive day-to-day direction about their duties from the service mission leader (for young service missionaries) or the manager of their service assignment (for senior service missionaries).
+They also receive day-to-day supervision, help, and training about their duties from the service mission leaders (for young service missionaries) or the manager of their service assignment (for senior service missionaries).

+The stake president is the ecclesiastical leader for senior and young service missionaries.
+He and the bishop conduct regular worthiness interviews with young service missionaries.
+They also conduct interviews for temple recommends, priesthood advancement, and patriarchal blessings when applicable.

-The stake president is the missionary’s ecclesiastical leader.
-He also helps the missionary understand and follow service missionary standards (see Missionary Standards for Disciples of Jesus Christ—Service Missions).
+The mission president and his wife set the spiritual and behavioral expectations of the mission.
+They counsel regularly with the service mission leaders who oversee the missionary’s schedule, assignments, and overall health.
+Together they help the missionary understand and follow service missionary standards.

+The mission president refers matters of personal worthiness to the missionary’s stake president.

+Young service missionaries do not attend an MTC.
+They receive virtual training, along with training at their places of service.

+For more about training and supervision, see Missionary Standards for Disciples of Jesus Christ—Service Missions.

 24.7.4